katcipis/sophia/notes/books/designing-data-intensive-apps.md

 When you use streaming/events to distribute data around with no global coordination you end up with a system that will be eventually consistent (sometimes quite inconsistent) but you will have a high degree of failure isolation.
 If any of the services reading the stream stop working, all the other ones can keep working, failures are completely isolated.
-With distributed transactions you have the opposite, if you have multiple services participating into a distributed transaction if one of the services is down now all transactions will fail while that service is down.
+With distributed transactions you have the opposite, if you have multiple services participating in a distributed transaction if one of the services is down now all transactions will fail while that service is down.
 The term used here that I really liked is "failure amplification", now what is a problem in a single service/database becomes a global failure on all transactions involving that service.
 There is no way around it if you want to have the consistency guarantees of a properly